girder/girder/docs/deploy.rst

 The ``tools.proxy.base`` and ``tools.proxy.local`` aren't necessary if the proxy service adds the appropriate X-Forwarded-Host header to proxied requests.
+For this purpose, the X-Forwarded-Host should be the host used in http requests, including any non-default port.

 After modifying the configuration, always remember to rebuild Girder by changing to the main Girder directory and issuing the following command: ::